One QR, not one paper copy

 Use Cases

-- Latest QR link delivers the current revision to any device instantly
+- Latest QR links bring the current revision to the device the operator scans with